 Each student is assigned their own Tutor for the duration of their studies, meeting in intro week of the first term and once per term thereafter.
 Your Tutor is available for on demand, one-to-one consultation, and to discuss personal development.
 This includes assistance with module choices, monitoring of progress, support with career aspirations and provision of references, as well as providing information regarding other services available throughout the University.

 Academic Tutors are responsible for a maximum of ten students per year group.
 If a Tutor is away for a single term, their tutorial responsibilities fall to the Director of Studies of that year group.
 If a tutor is away for longer, students will be assigned another Academic Tutor.

 Staff-Student Consultative Committees

 These committees are held with the purpose of discussing matters from Departmental meetings that are relevant to the student community, to formulate items for discussion at Departmental meetings, to gain student views on matters such as teaching and university life, and to act on these to improve the student experience.

 The meetings are held once per five-week teaching block, and are chaired by a student representative.
 Heads of Undergraduate and Postgraduate Teaching are in attendance, as well as Directors of Studies for years 1-4, student representatives for those years, and a postgraduate research student representative.
 The Part II Co-ordinator acts as secretary for the meetings, and the minutes are posted online via the intranet.

 Equality and Diversity Initiatives

-The ECU analyses trends in the representation of minorities and creates action plans for these, holding yearly focus groups to identify issues and assess the mindset of staff and students.
+The Committee analyses trends in the representation of minorities and creates action plans for these, holding yearly focus groups to identify issues and assess the mindset of staff and students.
 The findings are reported to departmental management, and the wider Department informed of progress made.
 The group consists of representatives of students, professional and academic staff.